 Coconut oil, avocado, butter from grass-fed cows, and wild caught salmon are good sources of healthy fats.
 Various kinds of fats are used by your body to produce hormones.
 They also lower your inflammation risk, increase metabolism, and can lead to weight loss.

 Recently, there has been a big increase in inflammation and associated illnesses in the U.S. Much of this is due to an over-abundance of Omega-6 fatty acids (poultry, eggs, cereal, whole grain bread, hemp oil, vegetable oils, nuts) and not enough Omega-3 (mackerel, salmon, cod liver oil, chia seeds, flax seeds, tuna, sardines, anchovies, egg yolk, walnuts).

 One type of Omega-6 women should increase is GLA (gamma-linoleic acid).
 This can be found in supplement form or in hemp seeds.
 Some studies have shown GLA to support good levels of progesterone.

 3. Limit Alcohol & Caffeine Intake

 Too much caffeine acts just like too little sleep.
 It ramps up the system, increases heart rate, improves alertness, and changes the way the brain uses hormones.
-Too much alcohol adds to estrogen dominance, limits the functioning of the pancreas, and lowers testosterone levels.

 4. Lifestyle Changes